Misinformation: Misinformation on TikTok

 A research report by NewsGuard found there is a very high level (~20% in their probes of videos about relevant topics) of online misinformation delivered – to a mainly young user base – with TikTok, whose (essentially unregulated) usage is increasing as of 2022.

-TikTok’s design also plays a role in how quickly misleading information can spread.
-Because the app centers short, fast-moving videos, people often scroll without pausing to fact-check what they’re watching.
-Content that feels personal or relatable can seem trustworthy even when it isn’t, which makes false claims easier to believe and share.
-Researchers have noted that this casual style of communication—combined with TikTok’s fast-paced feed—creates an environment where emotionally charged or sensational posts gain attention quickly, even if the information is inaccurate.
+TikTok's design also plays a role in how quickly misleading information can spread.
+Because the app centers short, fast-moving videos, people often scroll without pausing to fact-check what they are watching.
+Content that feels personal or relatable can seem trustworthy even when it is not, which makes false claims easier to believe and share.
+Researchers have noted that this casual style of communication—combined with TikTok's fast-paced feed—creates an environment where emotionally charged or sensational posts gain attention quickly, even if the information is inaccurate.
+Several misinformation trends have gone viral on TikTok, including false COVID-19 cure claims, political rumors, fabricated crisis updates, and misleading safety warnings.
+During the pandemic, TikTok was widely criticized for videos promoting unproven home remedies and conspiracy theories.
+Other examples include viral hoaxes such as fake school threats and exaggerated weather alerts, which spread quickly because users tend to share alarming content without verifying it.